PEOPLE-INSIDE/people-inside/README.md

 ![principle](./projects/img/principle.png)

 ## How To Use
+You have to choose one method that you want to use.

 - **Classification Algorithmㅡ** Classification algorithm that classifies Serial datas which one is *IN* and *OUT*.
 - **Random Forestㅡ** Machine Learning with data sets what we collected.

-You can choose one method that you want to use.

 ## Classifiaction Algorithm